aafulei/cppp5e/05-statements/README.md

 ### Exercise 5.19

-> Write a program that uses a `do while` loop to repetitively request two `string`s from the user and report which `string` is less than the other.
+> Write a program that uses a `do while` loop to repetitively request two strings from the user and report which string is less than the other.

 **Answer:**